 - Pain and suffering from the loss of a spousal or parental relationship.

 - Medical expenses of the deceased from the time of the incident until death.

 - Final expenses of the deceased, including qualifying funerary expenses.

 If you are considering a wrongful death lawsuit, a wrongful death attorney is essential.
 Especially since wrongful death lawsuits can be long and complex.

 Additionally, compassionate help from an attorney who understands your case will make the situation easier.
 It also doesn’t hurt to have someone in your corner protecting your legal rights.

 In the past 17 years, Paul Powell has recovered total verdict and trial settlements approaching $250 million for clients.
-For help from a wrongful death lawyer who truly cares and can get results, call The Powell Law Firm today.
+For help from a wrongful death lawyer who truly cares and can get results, call The Paul Powell Law Firm today.